RiteshRC96/Rule-Based-ChatBot/README.md

 # 🤖 GenAI SmartBot (Main Branch)

 Welcome to **GenAI SmartBot**, a simple and efficient **rule-based chatbot** built with Python and Streamlit.
 This version represents the **core chatbot** **without sidebar enhancements**—ideal for those looking for a minimalistic, clean chat interface.

-Test the app here :-
+🔥Test the app here :-
 https://rule-based-chatbot-ritesh.streamlit.app/

 ---